customd/Laravel-Helpers/README.md

 * `usersStartOfYear(): Static`
 * `usersEndOfYear(): Static`
 * `parseWithTz(string $time): Static` - parses the time passed using the users timezone unless the timezone is in the timestamp
+* `hasISOFormat(string $date): bool` - checks if the date is in iso format.

-You can also use the CDCarbonDate to create a few differnt date objects.
+You can also use the CDCarbonDate to create a few different date objects.

 ## Value Objects
 Example: